-The increased campaigning and widespread awareness of sexual violence against women that arose out of the #MeToo campaign spearheaded by Tarana Burke as early as 2006 was accompanied by an increased awareness of instances of sexual assault and harassment specifically on university campuses.
-Sexual violence amongst college cohorts, specifically perpetuated against women (particulary queer, women of colour, disabled, international students) has been happening for decades.
-However, as public attention grew, college administrators felt the pressure to take action in lowering and ultimately eradicating the rates of sexual violence on campuses.
+The increased campaigning and widespread awareness of sexual violence against women that arose out of the #MeToo campaign spearheaded by Tarana Burke as early as 2006 was accompanied by increased awareness of instances of sexual assault and harassment specifically on university campuses.
+Sexual violence amongst college cohorts, specifically perpetrated against women (particularly queer, women of colour, disabled, and international students) has been happening for decades.
+However, as public attention grew, college administrators felt the pressure to take action in lowering and in ultimately eradicating the rates of sexual violence on campuses.

-Bystander intervention training was one program that was developed to address tangible action other students can take to help their peers and prevent instances of sexual assault from happening.
+Bystander intervention training was one program that was developed to offer tangible actions other students can take to help their peers and prevent instances of sexual assault.
 According to Psychology Today, “The best-known model of bystander intervention is the situational model created by Latane and Darley (1970).
 The five-step model suggests that the decision to intervene is complex: bystanders must first notice the event, interpret it as an emergency, take responsibility for acting, decide how to act, and choose to act.”

-Often, these programs are offered at the beginning of the semester (when rates of sexual assault are the highest, leading to what is known as the “Red Zone”) but are typically offered to students throughout the school year.
-In such training programs, issues including giving and receiving consent and healthy relationships are also addressed.
-The University of Guelph-Humber has one of the most well-known programs among Canadian college campuses.
+These training programs for the bystanders are often offered at the beginning of the semester (when rates of sexual assault are the highest, leading to what is known as the “Red Zone”) but are offered to students throughout the school year.
+In such training programs, issues such as mutual consent and the idea of healthy relationships are also addressed.
+The University of Guelph-Humber has one of the most well-known programs among Canadian campuses.
 Its learning outcomes are described below: